alishanaush/Casestudy10/README.md

 -classification problem

-=The target value will be class.
+-The target value will be class.

 Aim of the Notebook: